Torpedo boat type s 26. Torpedo boat. Interesting and little-known historical facts

 German torpedo boats at the Friedrich Lürssen shipyard, Bremen, 1937

-Like the rest of the German military, the sailors did not accept this state of affairs and, as soon as the country recovered from the post-war political crisis, they began to explore ways to increase the combat capabilities of the fleet.
-There was a loophole: the winners did not strictly regulate the availability and development of small combat weapons, which were first widely used during the war - torpedo and patrol boats, as well as motor minesweepers.
+Like the rest of the German military, the sailors did not accept this state of affairs and, as soon as the country recovered from the post-war political crisis, they began to study ways to increase the combat capabilities of the fleet.
+There was a loophole: the victors did not strictly regulate the presence and development of small combat weapons that were first widely used during the war - torpedo and patrol boats, as well as motor minesweepers.

-In 1924, in Travemünde, under the leadership of Captain zur see Walter Lohmann (Walter Lohmann) and Oberleutnant Friedrich Ruge (Friedrich Ruge), under the guise of a yacht club, the TRAYAG test center (Travemünder Yachthaven AG), as well as several other sports and shipping societies, were created .
+In 1924, in Travemünde, under the leadership of Captain Zur See Walter Lohmann and Oberleutnant Friedrich Ruge, the TRAYAG (Travemünder Yachthaven A.G.) testing center was created under the guise of a yacht club, as well as several other sports and shipping societies .
 These events were financed from the secret funds of the fleet.

-The fleet already had useful experience the use of small LM-type torpedo boats in the last war, so the main characteristics of a promising boat, taking into account combat experience were identified fairly quickly.
-It required a speed of at least 40 knots and a cruising range of at least 300 miles at full speed.
-The main armament was to be two tube torpedo tubes protected from sea water, with four torpedoes (two in tubes, two in reserve).
-The engines were assumed to be diesel, since gasoline in the last war caused the death of several boats.
+The fleet already had useful experience use of small torpedo boats of the LM type in the last war, therefore the main characteristics of a promising boat, taking into account combat experience were identified quite quickly.
+It was required to have a speed of at least 40 knots and a cruising range of at least 300 miles at full speed.
+The main armament was to consist of two tube torpedo tubes, protected from sea water, with an ammunition supply of four torpedoes (two in tubes, two in reserve).
+The engines were supposed to be diesel, since gasoline engines caused the death of several boats in the last war.

-It remains to decide on the type of case.
-In most countries, since the war, the development of glider boats with ledges-redans in the underwater part of the hull has continued.
-The use of a redan caused the bow of the boat to rise above the water, which reduced water resistance and sharply increased speed characteristics.
-However, when the sea was rough, such hulls experienced serious shock loads and were often destroyed.
+All that remained was to decide on the type of case.
+In most countries, since the war, the development of glider boats with ledges in the underwater part of the hull has continued.
+The use of redan caused the bow of the boat to rise above the water, which reduced water resistance and sharply increased speed characteristics.
+However, during rough seas, such hulls experienced serious shock loads and were often destroyed.

-The command of the German fleet categorically did not want "weapons for calm water", which could only protect the German Bay.
-By that time, the confrontation with Great Britain was forgotten, and the German doctrine was built on the struggle against the Franco-Polish alliance.
-Boats were needed that could reach Danzig from the German Baltic ports, and from the West Frisian Islands to the French coast.
+The command of the German fleet categorically did not want a “weapon for calm waters,” which could only defend the German Bight.
+By that time, the confrontation with Great Britain had been forgotten, and the German doctrine was built on the fight against the Franco-Polish alliance.
+Boats were required that could reach from the Baltic ports of Germany to Danzig, and from the West Frisian Islands to the French coast.

 The task turned out to be difficult.
-The wooden hull did not have the necessary margin of safety and did not allow to place powerful promising engines and weapons, the steel hull did not give the required speed, the redan was also undesirable.
-In addition, the sailors wanted to get the boat's silhouette as low as possible, providing better stealth.
-The solution came from the private shipbuilding firm Friedrich Lürssen, which late XIX specialized in small racing boats for centuries and was already building boats for the Kaiser fleet.
+The wooden hull did not have the required safety margin and did not allow the placement of powerful advanced engines and weapons, the steel hull did not provide the required speed, and redan was also undesirable.
+In addition, the sailors wanted to get the lowest possible silhouette of the boat, providing better stealth.
+The solution came from the private shipbuilding company Friedrich Lürssen, which late XIX century, specialized in small racing boats and was already building boats for the Kaiser's fleet.

-The attention of Reichsmarine officers was attracted by the Oheka II yacht, built by Lürssen for the American millionaire of German origin Otto Hermann Kahn, capable of crossing the North Sea at a speed of 34 knots.
-This was achieved by using a displacement hull, a classic three-shaft propulsion system and a mixed hull set, the power set of which was made of light alloy, and the skin was wooden.
+The attention of Reichsmarine officers was attracted by the yacht Oheka II, built by Lürssen for the American millionaire of German origin Otto Hermann Kahn, capable of crossing the North Sea at a speed of 34 knots.
+This was achieved by using a displacement hull, a classic three-shaft propulsion system and a mixed hull set, the power set of which was made of light alloy, and the lining was wooden.

-Impressive seaworthiness, a mixed design that reduces the weight of the vessel, a good reserve for speed - all these advantages of the Oheka II were obvious, and the sailors decided: Lurssen received an order for the first combat boat.
-It received the name UZ (S) -16 (U-Boot Zerstörer - "anti-submarine, high-speed"), then W-1 (Wachtboot - "patrol boat") and the final S-1 (Schnellboot - "fast boat").
-The letter designation "S" and the name "schnellboat" after that were finally assigned to German torpedo boats.
-In 1930, the first four production boats were ordered, which formed the 1st Schnellboat Semi-Flotilla.
+Impressive seaworthiness, a mixed design that reduces the weight of the vessel, a good speed reserve - all these advantages of the Oheka II were obvious, and the sailors decided: the Lurssen received an order for the first combat boat.
+It received the name UZ(S)-16 (U-Boot Zerstörer - “anti-submarine, high-speed”), then W-1 (Wachtboot - “patrol boat”) and the final S-1 (Schnellboot - “fast boat”).
+The letter designation “S” and the name “schnellbot” were then finally assigned to German torpedo boats.
+In 1930, the first four production boats were ordered, which formed the 1st Schnellbot semi-flotilla.

-The leapfrog with names was caused by the desire of the new commander-in-chief, Erich Raeder, to hide from the Allied Commission the appearance of torpedo boats in the Reichsmarine.
-On February 10, 1932, he issued a special order, which explicitly stated that any mention of shnellboats as carriers of torpedoes should be avoided, which could be regarded by the Allies as an attempt to circumvent the restrictions on destroyers.
-The Lurssen shipyard was ordered to hand over boats without torpedo tubes, the cutouts for which were covered with easily removable shields.
-The devices were to be stored in the arsenal of the fleet and installed only for the duration of the exercises.
-The final assembly was supposed to be carried out "as soon as the political situation permits".
-In 1946, at the Nuremberg Tribunal, prosecutors would recall this order to Raeder as a violation of the Versailles Treaty.
+The leapfrog with names was caused by the desire of the new Commander-in-Chief Erich Raeder to hide the appearance of torpedo boats in the Reichsmarine from the Allied Commission.
+On February 10, 1932, he issued a special order, which directly stated: it was necessary to avoid any mention of schnellbots as carriers of torpedoes, which could be regarded by the Allies as an attempt to circumvent restrictions on destroyers.
+The Lurssen shipyard was ordered to deliver boats without torpedo tubes, the cutouts for which were covered with easily removable shields.
+The devices were to be stored in the fleet's arsenal and installed only during exercises.
+The final installation was supposed to be carried out “as soon as the political situation allows”.
+In 1946, at the Nuremberg Tribunal, prosecutors would recall this order to Raeder as a violation of the Treaty of Versailles.

 After the first series of boats with gasoline engines, the Germans began to build small series with high-speed diesel engines from MAN and Daimler-Benz.
-Lurssen also consistently worked on the hull contours to improve speed and seaworthiness.
-Many failures awaited the Germans along this path, but thanks to the patience and foresight of the fleet command, the development of shnellboats proceeded in accordance with the doctrine of the fleet and the concept of their use.
-Export contracts with Bulgaria, Yugoslavia and China made it possible to test all technological solutions, and comparative tests revealed the advantages in reliability of the V-shaped Daimler-Benz over the lighter, but capricious in-line MAN products.
+Lürssen also consistently worked on the hull lines to improve speed and seaworthiness.
+Many failures awaited the Germans along this path, but thanks to the patience and foresight of the fleet command, the development of schnellbots proceeded in accordance with the doctrine of the fleet and the concept of their use.
+Export contracts with Bulgaria, Yugoslavia and China made it possible to test all technological solutions, and comparative tests revealed the reliability advantages of V-shaped Daimler-Benzes over lighter, but capricious in-line MAN products.

-Gradually, the classic look of the shnellboat was formed - a durable seaworthy ship with a characteristic low silhouette (hull height of only 3 m), 34 meters long, about 5 meters wide, with a rather small draft (1.6 meters).
+Gradually, the classic appearance of the schnellboat was formed - a durable seaworthy ship with a characteristic low silhouette (hull height is only 3 m), 34 meters long, about 5 meters wide, with a fairly shallow draft (1.6 meters).
 The cruising range was 700 miles at 35 knots.
-Max speed 40 knots was achieved with great difficulty only due to the so-called Lurssen effect - additional rudders regulated the flow of water from the left and right propellers.
-The Schnellbot was armed with two 533 mm tube torpedo tubes with four rounds of ammunition. steam-gas torpedoes G7A (two in vehicles, two spare).
-Artillery armament consisted of a 20-mm machine gun in the stern (with the outbreak of war, a second 20-mm machine gun began to be placed in the nose) and two removable MG 34 machine guns on pivot mounts.
-In addition, the boat could take six naval mines or as many depth charges, for which two bomb releasers were installed.
+Maximum speed 40 knots was achieved with great difficulty only thanks to the so-called Lurssen effect - additional rudders regulated the flow of water from the left and right propellers.
+The Schnellbot was armed with two 533 mm caliber tube torpedo tubes with an ammunition load of four steam-gas torpedoes G7A (two in devices, two spare).
+The artillery armament consisted of a 20-mm machine gun in the stern (at the beginning of the war, a second 20-mm machine gun began to be placed in the bow) and two detachable MG 34 machine guns on pin mounts.
+In addition, the boat could take six sea mines or the same number of depth charges, for which two bomb releasers were installed.

 The boat was equipped with a fire extinguishing system and smoke exhaust equipment.
-The crew consisted of an average of 20 people, who had at their disposal a separate cabin for the commander, a radio room, a galley, a latrine, cabins for the crew, and berths for one shift.
-Scrupulous in matters of combat support and basing, the Germans were the first in the world to create for their torpedo boats the Tsingtau special-purpose floating base, which could fully meet the needs of the Schnellboat flotilla, including headquarters and maintenance personnel.
+The crew consisted of an average of 20 people, who had at their disposal a separate commander's cabin, a radio room, a galley, a latrine, crew quarters, and sleeping places for one watch.
+Scrupulous in matters of combat support and basing, the Germans were the first in the world to create a specially built floating base, Tsingtau, for their torpedo boats, which could fully meet the needs of the Schnellbot flotilla, including headquarters and maintenance personnel.

-"A mother hen with chickens" - a mother ship of torpedo boats "Tsingtao" and her wards from the 1st flotilla of shnellboats
+“Mother Hen with Chicks” - the mother ship of the Qingdao torpedo boats and her charges from the 1st Schnellbot Flotilla

-Regarding the required number of boats, opinions in the leadership of the fleet were divided, and a compromise option was adopted: by 1947, 64 boats were to enter service, and 8 more to be in reserve.
+Opinions in the fleet leadership were divided regarding the required number of boats, and a compromise was adopted: by 1947, 64 boats were to enter service, with another 8 in reserve.
 However, Hitler had his own plans, and he did not intend to wait for the Kriegsmarine to gain the desired power.

 “Did not live up to expectations in every way”

-By the beginning of the war, the torpedo boats of the Reich found themselves in the position of real stepchildren of both the fleet and the industry of the Reich.
-The coming to power of the Nazis and the consent of Great Britain to strengthen the German navy gave powerful impulse to the construction of all previously prohibited classes of ships from submarines to battleships.
-Schnellboats, designed to level the weakness of the "Versailles" destroyer forces, were on the sidelines of the rearmament program of the fleet.
+By the beginning of the war, the Reich torpedo boats found themselves in the position of real stepchildren of both the fleet and the industry of the Reich.
+The rise to power of the Nazis and Britain's consent to strengthen the German navy gave powerful impulse to the construction of all previously prohibited classes of ships from submarines to battleships.
+Schnellbots, designed to neutralize the weakness of the “Versailles” destroyer forces, found themselves on the margins of the fleet rearmament program.

 When England and France declared war on Germany on September 3, 1939, the German fleet had only 18 boats.
-Four of them were considered training, and only six were equipped with reliable Daimler-Benz diesels.
-This firm, which carried out huge orders for the Luftwaffe, could not reach mass release boat diesels, so the commissioning of new units and the replacement of engines on boats in service was a serious problem.
+Four of them were considered training, and only six were equipped with reliable Daimler-Benz diesel engines.
+This company, which carried out huge orders for the Luftwaffe, could not reach mass release boat diesel engines, so commissioning new units and replacing engines on boats in service presented a serious problem.

-533-mm torpedo leaves the torpedo tube of the Schnellboat
+A 533 mm torpedo leaves the Schnellbot's torpedo tube

-All boats at the beginning of the war were consolidated into two flotillas - the 1st and 2nd, commanded by Lieutenant Commander Kurt Sturm and Lieutenant Commander Rudolf Petersen.
-Schnellboats were organizationally subordinate to the Fuhrer of the destroyers (Führer der Torpedoboote) Rear Admiral Günther Lütjens, and the operational management of the fleets in the theater of operations was carried out by the command of the naval groups "West" (North Sea) and "Ost" (Baltic).
-Under the leadership of Lutyens, the 1st flotilla took part in the campaign against Poland, blocking the Danzig Bay for three days, and on September 3 opened a combat score - the S-23 boat of Oberleutnant Christiansen (Georg Christiansen) sank a Polish pilot boat with a 20-mm machine gun .
+At the beginning of the war, all boats were combined into two flotillas - the 1st and 2nd, commanded by Lieutenant Commander Kurt Sturm and Lieutenant Commander Rudolf Petersen.
+Organizationally, the schnellbots were subordinate to the Fuhrer of the destroyers (Führer der Torpedoboote), Rear Admiral Günther Lütjens, and the operational management of the flotillas in the theater of operations was carried out by the commands of the naval groups “West” (North Sea) and “Ost” (Baltic).
+Under the leadership of Lutyens, the 1st Flotilla took part in the campaign against Poland, blockading the Bay of Danzig for three days, and on September 3 opened a combat account - the S-23 boat of Oberleutnant Christiansen (Georg Christiansen) sank a Polish pilot vessel with 20-mm machine gun fire .

-After the defeat of Poland, a paradoxical situation developed - the command of the fleet did not see adequate use of the torpedo boats at its disposal.
-On the Western Front, the Wehrmacht had no coastal flank, and the enemy did not attempt to penetrate the German Bay.
-In order to operate on their own off the coast of France and England, the schnellboats did not reach operational and technical readiness, and not all autumn storms were up to them.
+After the defeat of Poland, a paradoxical situation arose - the fleet command did not see adequate use of the torpedo boats at its disposal.
+On the Western Front, the Wehrmacht had no coastal flank; the enemy made no attempts to penetrate the German Bight.
+In order to operate off the coast of France and England themselves, the schnellboats did not reach operational and technical readiness, and not all autumn storms were up to them.

-As a result, the shnellboats were assigned tasks that were unusual for them - anti-submarine search and patrolling, escort of warships and transport ships, a messenger service, and even "high-speed delivery" of depth bombs to destroyers who had used up ammunition in the hunt for Allied submarines.
-But as a submarine hunter, the shnellboat was frankly bad: its viewing height was lower than that of the submarine itself, there were no possibilities for a low-noise “creeping” move and no hydroacoustic equipment.
-In the case of performing escort functions, the boats had to adapt to the speed of the wards and go on one central engine, which led to heavy loads and the rapid development of its resource.
+As a result, the schnellbots were assigned tasks unusual for them - anti-submarine search and patrol, escort of combat and transport ships, messenger service, and even “high-speed delivery” of depth charges to destroyers who had spent their ammunition in the hunt for Allied submarines.
+But as a submarine hunter, the schnellboat was downright bad: its viewing height was lower than that of the submarine itself, low-noise “sneaking” capabilities and sonar equipment were absent.
+In the case of performing escort functions, the boats had to adapt to the speed of the wards and run on one central engine, which led to heavy loads and the rapid depletion of its resource.

 Torpedo boat S-14 in light pre-war paint, 1937

-The fact that the original concept of the boats was forgotten, and they began to be perceived as some kind of multi-purpose ships, is well characterized by the report of the operational department of the West group dated November 3, 1939, in which the technical characteristics and combat qualities of torpedo boats were subjected to derogatory criticism - it was noted that they "Did not live up to expectations in every way.".
-The supreme operational body of the Kriegsmarine SKL (Stabes der Seekriegsleitung - Naval Warfare Headquarters) agreed and made an entry in its log that “these conclusions are very unfortunate and most disappointing in the light of the hopes that have been obtained in the course of recent calculations ...”
-At the same time, the command itself confused the lower headquarters, indicating in the instructions that "anti-submarine activity is secondary to torpedo boats" and declared there that "torpedo boats cannot carry out anti-submarine escort of fleet formations".
+The fact that the original concept of the boats was forgotten, and they began to be perceived as some kind of multi-purpose ships, is well characterized by the report of the operational department of the West group dated November 3, 1939, in which the technical characteristics and combat qualities of torpedo boats were subjected to derogatory criticism - it was noted that They “did not live up to expectations in every way" The highest operational body of the Kriegsmarine SKL (Stabes der Seekriegsleitung - Naval War Command Headquarters) agreed and wrote in its journal that “These conclusions are very regrettable and most disappointing in the light of the hopes that were obtained in the course of recent calculations...”
+At the same time, the command itself confused the lower headquarters, indicating in the instructions that “anti-submarine activity is secondary for torpedo boats” and there it declared that “torpedo boats cannot provide anti-submarine protection for fleet formations”.

-All this had a negative impact on the reputation of the shnellboats, but the crews believed in their ships, improved them on their own and accumulated combat experience in each routine task.
-The new "fuhrer of the destroyers", Captain Hans Bütow, who was appointed to this post on November 30, 1939, also believed in them.
-The most experienced destroyer, he categorically insisted on curtailing the participation of schnellboats in escort missions that destroyed the motor resources of boats, and tried in every possible way to push through their participation in the “siege of Britain” - as the Kriegsmarine pathetically called strategic plan combat operations against the British, involving attacks and minelaying aimed at undermining trade.
+All this had a negative impact on the reputation of the schnellbots, but the crews believed in their ships, improved them on their own, and accumulated combat experience in every routine task.
+The new “destroyer Führer,” Captain zur See Hans Bütow, who was appointed to this post on November 30, 1939, also believed in them.
+A most experienced destroyer, he categorically insisted on curtailing the participation of schnellbots in escort missions that destroyed the motor resources of boats, and tried in every possible way to push for their participation in the “siege of Britain” - as the Kriegsmarine was pathetically called strategic plan military operations against the British, involving attacks and minelaying aimed at disrupting trade.

-The first two planned landfalls in Britain fell through due to weather (storms North Sea already damaged several boats), and the command did not allow combat-ready units to stay at the bases.
-Operation "Weserübung" (Weserübung) against Norway and Denmark was the next stage in the development of German boats and led them to their first long-awaited success.
+The first two planned exits to the shores of Britain were disrupted due to weather (storms North Sea several boats had already been damaged), and the command did not allow combat-ready units to linger at the bases.
+Operation Weserübung against Norway and Denmark was the next stage in the development of German boats and led them to their first long-awaited success.

 The day that changed everything